'American Idol' returns with same hosts, judges, hopes for normalcy

 "American Idol" is returning on Sunday evening, and this season is going to be dramatically different from any we've seen before.

-The three all-star judges -- Lionel Ritchie, Katie Perry, and Luke Bryan -- are back, and they're hinting we may even see some of the contestants from last season again.
+The three all-star judges -- Lionel Ritchie, Katy Perry, and Luke Bryan -- are back, and they're hinting we may even see some of the contestants from last season again.

 Idol has already caused a sensation on social media, and the season hasn't even started yet.